mitiko/BWDPerf/README.md

+## [Archived]

+I discontinue work on the BWDPerf project in place of [incan74re](https://github.com/Mitiko/incan74re/) - a rust re-write (for speed) and with a smaller more intentional scope.

 # BWDPerf

 ![.NET](https://github.com/Mitiko/BWDPerf/workflows/.NET/badge.svg)

-BWD is a dictionary coder, that provides sub-optimal dictionaries and patterned words.
+BWD is a dictionary coder, that provides close to optimal dictionaries and patterned words.

 ## Structure of the repository